clojure-emacs/clojure-ts-mode/README.md

 (setopt clojure-ts-auto-remap nil)
 ```

-You can also use the commands `clojure-ts-activate` / `clojure-ts-deactivate` to
+You can also use the commands `clojure-ts-activate-mode-remappings` /
-interactively change this behavior.
+`clojure-ts-deactivate-mode-remappings` to interactively change this behavior.

 ### Indentation